Call us now:

 - Qualified Management Team: The management team must possess the necessary qualifications as stipulated by the Office of Insurance Commission (OIC).

-- Minimum Paid-up Capital: The minimum paid-up capital for a life insurance company is THB 500 million, while for a non-life insurance company, it is THB 300 million.
+- Minimum Paid-up Capital: The minimum paid-up capital to be insurance broker in Thailand is THB 500 million, while for a non-life insurance company, it is THB 300 million.

 - Share Par Value: The par value of each share must not exceed THB 100.